 Best flea and tick prevention for dogs [OTC]

-RX Only Flea & Tick Preventative
+Prescription Flea and Tick Preventative

 RX TOP PICK